OrbiGoal/OrbiGoal/README.md

 ### Teams & Players Search
 #### Description
 This feature allows users to search for detailed information about teams and players, including statistics, performance history, and other relevant data.
+The filter option on the top right corner allows users to select a league to narrow down their search results.

 #### Implementation Challenges
 - Integrating dataset, uploading kaggle data onto Firebase